-They write for magazines, do copywriting, coaching, “how to” seminars, sell eBooks or travel-related print books, write guidebooks, moonlight as tour guides, write specialty blogs or travel websites - and may even work a part time job now and then to make ends meet.
+They write for magazines, do copywriting, coaching, “how to” seminars, sell eBooks or travel-related print books, write guidebooks, moonlight as tour guides, write specialty blogs or travel websites - and may even work a full-time or part-time job to make ends meet.

 The unifying factor behind all travel writing is the love of travel.
 Writing about it opens up unlimited travel opportunities and a wide variety of benefits.